Who is the Top Investor In US Foods Holding Corp. (USFD)?

 US Foods Holding Corp.
 (USFD) Insider Activity

-A total of 14 insider transactions have happened at US Foods Holding Corp.
-(USFD) in the last six months, with sales accounting for 3 and purchases happening 11 times.
-The most recent transaction is an insider sale by Guberman Steven, the company’s EVP, Nationally Managed Bus.
-SEC filings show that Guberman Steven sold 11,708 shares of the company’s common stock on Nov 22 at a price of $36.00 per share for a total of $0.42 million.
-Following the sale, the insider now owns 0.12 million shares.
+A total of 4 insider transactions have happened at US Foods Holding Corp.
+(USFD) in the last six months, with sales accounting for 3 and purchases happening 1 times.
+The most recent transaction is an insider sale by Works James David Jr, the company’s EVP, CHRO.
+SEC filings show that Works James David Jr sold 24,155 shares of the company’s common stock on Dec 02 at a price of $35.93 per share for a total of $0.87 million.
+Following the sale, the insider now owns 72985.0 shares.

 US Foods Holding Corp.
 (USFD): Who are the competitors?